Accenture/mercury-nodejs/guides/CHAPTER-7.md

 A user function can also be internal.
 For example, it may be an algorithm doing calculation for a sales order.
 The function would receive its input from a user facing function like this:

-> REST endpoint -> user facing function -> internal functions -> database utility function
+> REST endpoint -> user facing function -> internal functions -> database function

 Please refer to [Chapter 4](CHAPTER-4.md) for some typical event patterns.